 Berlin Risk supports clients in managing reputational risks attached to environmental, social and governance (ESG) matters.

-It is becoming widely accepted today that a company or financial institution needs to be compliant in all three ESG subjects in order to ensure that they run a responsible and sustainable business.
+It is increasingly widely accepted that a company or financial institution needs to be compliant in all three ESG subjects in order to ensure that they operate a responsible and sustainable business.

-Our issues-based approach identifies and reports on environmental pollution, loss of biodiversity and human rights violations or labour discrimination in the same way as we report on indications of corruption and financial crime.
-We often found that issues in one ESG area are indicative of issues in other ESG-related areas.
+Our issues-based approach identifies and assesses incidents involving environmental pollution, loss of biodiversity, human rights violations or labour discrimination in much the same way as we report on indications of corruption and financial crime.
+In our experience, issues in one area are often indicative of issues in other ESG-related areas.

-Clients that have used our services well before the terms ‘responsible business conduct’ and ‘ESG’ were coined, have distinguished themselves by acting responsibly in these areas.
-Long-term success of a business requires sustainable strategy, taking the role and involvement of multiple stakeholders into consideration.
+Clients that engaged our services well before the terms ‘responsible business conduct’ and ‘ESG’ were coined have distinguished themselves by acting responsibly in these areas.
+The long-term success of a business requires a sustainable strategy that takes the involvement of multiple stakeholders into consideration.

-What may have been a pioneer approach in the past has become best practice today and will turn into a mandatory requirement in the near future.
-Berlin Risk set high quality standards in conducting comprehensive Integrity Due Diligence investigations, and has assembled vast amounts of experience in researching and assessing ESG risks.
+What was once considered a pioneering approach has become best practice today and will be a mandatory requirement in the near future.
+Berlin Risk sets high quality standards in conducting comprehensive integrity due diligence investigations, and has assembled vast amounts of experience in researching and assessing ESG risks.
 We already know what to look for, we always go the extra mile and we specialise in connecting the dots.
 The graph below shows ESG as a holistic concept of integrity.
-We believe that ESG Due Diligence and ESG Risk Assessment also require a holistic approach.
+We believe that ESG due diligence and ESG risk assessment also require a holistic approach.

-A company seeking venture capital was considering an international investor and asked Berlin Risk Advisors to confirm the investor’s business partners. in order to identify any concerns regarding the source of funds.
+A company seeking venture capital was considering an international investor.
+It asked Berlin Risk Advisors to confirm the investor’s business partners to identify any concerns regarding the source of funds.

-Research into the ownership structure of the investor revealed a minority shareholder, who is associated with serious ESG issues in Central America.
-This shareholding company faced allegations of environmental pollution through mining, causing health hazards, human rights violations, including repressive measures against protesters, as well as corrupt practices, aiming to prevent the any legal proceedings.
+Research into the ownership structure of the investor revealed a minority shareholder that had been associated with serious ESG issues in Central America.
+This shareholding company faced allegations of environmental pollution through mining, causing health hazards, human rights violations including the use of repressive measures against protesters, as well as corrupt practices aimed at preventing legal proceedings.

-Although the minority shareholder had not faced any criminal charges in the country, the client concluded that the available evidence of ESG violations did in fact infect large parts of the funds in question, and thus decided not move engage further with that investor.
+Although the minority shareholder had not faced any criminal charges in the Central American country, the client concluded that the evidence of ESG violations did in fact infect large parts of the funds in question.
+Ultimately, they decided not to engage further with the investor.

 Berlin Risk offers a portfolio of corporate intelligence solutions, which can be tailored precisely to meet the challenges of your project.

-Businesses operating internationally must be in the position to understand and assess political and regulatory risks at the national and sector levels in the regions in which they operate.
+We can help businesses operating internationally to analyse and assess the political and regulatory risks at the national and sector levels in the regions in which they operate.